Special clinical interests in gynaecological cancers (endometrial, ovarian, vulva, cervical) and colorectal cancers (bowel and rectum).

 He completed an MSc with Newcastle University in 2008 and an MD (Research) degree with University of London (ICR) in 2013.
-Christos worked at QEHB as a Consultant for 1 year in Urogenital and Gynaecological cancers.
-Currently he’s working at Maidstone (Kent Oncology Centre) and treats patients with Urogenital, Gynaecological and Colorectal cancers, as well as supports Haematological patients with radiotherapy treatments.
-His private practice is based at Genesis-Maidstone.
+He worked at QEHB as a Consultant for a year in urogenital and gynaecological cancers.
+Currently he works at Maidstone (Kent Oncology Centre) and treats patients with urogenital, gynaecological and colorectal cancers.
+He also supports haematological patients with radiotherapy treatments.

-Co-investigator and developer of the BARCODE-1 study, which a prostate cancer screening study which will genetically profile 5000 men and identify the men on the top 10% of the genetic risk and offer them a diagnostic prostatic biopsy
+- Co-investigator and developer of the BARCODE-1 study – a prostate cancer screening study which will genetically profile 5000 men and identify the top 10% men at most genetic risk and offer them a diagnostic prostatic biopsy.

 - Member of the Royal College of Physicians (MRCP)

 - Fellow of the Royal College of Radiologists (FRCP)

 - Member of the European Society of Medical Oncology (ESMO)